freeradical13/freeradical13.github.io/index.md

 [Amniocentesis][] uses a needle to extract amniotic fluid which contains fetal cells that may be sequenced.

 [Chorionic Villus Sampling][] extracts some chorionic villi cells which were made by the fetus and which may be sequenced.

-### Morphogenesis

-[Morphogenesis][] is the process that causes an organism to develop its shape such as the organized spatial distribution of cells during embryonic development.

-A [homeobox][] is a DNA sequence found within genes that encodes transcription factors related to morphogenesis.
-[Homeosis][] is the transformation of one organ into another from mutation or misexpression of homeotic genes (genes with a homeobox).

-[Heterochrony][] is an evolutionary change in the rate or timing of various events in an organism's development.

-[Paedomorphosis][] is the retaining of certain features of a child into a sexually mature age.

 ## History of Life